 The total value of to the LCPF 2017/18 - 2020/21 is £72m.
 The figures above do not include Tranche 2 of the CCF and figures for 2019/20 direct borough funding are indicative only, based on refreshing the data and indicators.

 A&E expansion includes MOPAC funding and Young Londoners Fund

-And Experiment Recommendation of the Company of the
+And Examples on the Control of the C